jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 +--------+---------------------+-------+-------+
 ```

-### Optimized data ingestion
+## Ingesting data to local Postgres new version

 PostgreSQL’s COPY command is specifically designed for efficient bulk loading of data from a file (or memory buffer, in this case) into a table.
 It is highly optimized for performance, allowing it to insert large volumes of data in one go.

-Lets modify the DAG with this COPY command:
+Lets modify the DAG with this COPY command inside process_and_insert_to_db function:

 ```python